solo-io/workshops/istio-day2/1-deploy-istio/01-run-envoy.md

 }
 ```

+{% hint style="info" %}
-> :eyes: We now see a response with some enriched response headers, `X-Envoy-Expected-Rq-Timeout-Ms`
+We now see a response with some enriched response headers, `X-Envoy-Expected-Rq-Timeout-Ms`
+{% endhint %}

 Now that we have Envoy on the request path of a service-to-service interaction, let's try changing the behavior of the call.
 While in this default configuration, we saw an expected request timeout of `15s`, let's try change the call timeout.